 Perhaps the most significant advantage is that you can use VPC Flow Logs as the input for entity modeling.
-Now, Cisco Stealthwatch Cloud can automatically retrieve VPC Flow Logs as a primary or supplementary data source for entity modeling.
+Now, Secure Cloud Analytics (formerly Stealthwatch Cloud) can automatically retrieve VPC Flow Logs as a primary or supplementary data source for entity modeling.
 This means you can now monitor network activity in a cloud environment and increase your security.

 Using VPC Flow Logs for security monitoring in a virtual private cloud environment provides multiple advantages over previous techniques: